-Employees may be put on probation for many reasons.
-Typically for an amount of time called a “probationary period.”
+Employees may be put on probation for a specified period of time for many reasons.
+The period of time is called a “probationary period.”
 During this period, it is important to understand your rights as an employee, your right to union representation, benefits, and overall employment law coverage.
-This page provides more information about your rights as a probationary employee:
+This page provides more information about your rights as a probationary employee.

 - when the worker is being disciplined by the employer.

-- When an existing employee receives a new position within the company but did not complete its initial probationary period; and
+- When an existing employee receives a new position within the company but did not complete its initial probationary period.

 - When an existing, or a new, employee is appointed to their first supervisory or managerial position.

 A probationary period is an initial period of employment where an employer can consider whether an employee is able to meet its standards and expectations.
-It is a type of trial period that usually lasts anywhere from 6 months to a year and gives the supervisor an opportunity to evaluate an employee's conduct and job performance, and if necessary remove or reassign the employee.
+It is a type of trial period that usually lasts anywhere from 3 months to a year; it gives the supervisor an opportunity to evaluate an employee’s conduct and job performance, and if necessary remove or reassign the employee.
 This type of a system ensures a high-quality performance from employees as well as providing the employee with an opportunity to prove themselves.